Moji14/ABS/README.md

       - blurrytest.py and flaredtest.py
       Takes all images in a given directory and analyze them using a windown as a interface to show the image and result of the analysis.
-It's more convenient for analysing a bunch of images without invokint the comand for every single image.
+It's more convenient for analysing a bunch of images without invoking the comand for every single image.

  Getting started